 - Some airlines may not survive but there will be opportunities for new entrants and the potential for industry disruption.

 So, with all this change taking place, how is it possible to look ahead and predict future demand?
 At OAG, we’ve made significant use of two specific uses of our flight data as we try to understand the trajectory of the impact on air travel through 2020 and beyond.

 Use of "snapshots"

-Both OAG Schedule Analyzer and Traffic Analyzer include a ‘snapshot’ feature which allows the user to extract the schedule or latest traffic data, including future bookings, for an earlier point in time.
+Both OAG Schedule Analyzer and Traffic Analyzer include a ‘snapshot’ feature that allows the user to extract the flight schedule or latest traffic data, including future travel bookings, for an earlier point in time.
 Traffic Analyzer is updated monthly and so the earlier snapshots are spaced at monthly intervals while snapshots of schedule data, which is updated weekly, are available at weekly intervals.

 One example of the use of this in Schedule Analyzer has been to see how airlines have responded to travel restrictions and falling traveler demand by reducing their schedules.
 The diagram below shows global scheduled capacity by week for the whole of 2020, with various ‘snapshots’ of data superimposed.
 The earliest snapshot dates from 20th April and the most recent on the chart is dated 30th September.

 It is very clear that airlines were only adjusting their schedules for about 2 months into the future so in April the July schedule still appeared unchanged.
 By August, the November schedule was still unchanged.
 Displaying all these snapshots of the flight schedule together meant that it was easy to see that in all likelihood there was still considerable capacity to be removed from airline schedules, further damaging relationships with customers whose flights would be canceled.
 It was possible to project then that the year could end with global capacity at only around half of where it had been at the end of 2019, an outcome that came true.

 Airline Capacity & Bookings Ratios